 Biomedical Signal & Image Processing (BSIP) Track

-The BSIP track addresses bio/medical phenomena based on the information embedded in sensor-detected signals, including digital images and nerve electrical pulses.
+The BSPI track addresses biomedical phenomena based on the information embedded in sensor-detected signals, including digital images and nerve electrical pulses.
 Students in this track will gain an understanding of the technologies involved in acquiring signals and images, the mathematical principles underlying the processing and analysis of signals, and the applications of signal/image processing methods in basic research and medicine.

 In addition to the Biomedical Engineering core requirements, students must fulfill the following requirements:

 - Two BSIP Elective (either Required or Additional)

 Required Electives (must take at least one of the following)

 Additional Electives03-534 Biological Imaging and Fluorescent Spectroscopy (9)

 42-683 Introduction to Machine Learning for Biomedical Engineers (9)

 42-437 Biomedical Optical Imaging (9)